skywalkerx28/Habs-Query-Engine/README.md

 ## AI-Driven Analytics Platform for Montreal Canadiens

 **HabsAI Query Engine** is a world-class, AI-powered analytics platform tailored exclusively for the Montreal Canadiens.
-At its core, it's a semantic search and analysis "AI index" that transforms your collection of 82 play-by-play CSV files (covering the 2024-2025 season's ~300,000 granular events like shots, passes, possessions, and coordinates) into an intelligent, conversational knowledge base.
+At its core, it's a semantic search and analysis "AI index" that transforms a collection of play-by-play CSV files (covering the relevant recent seasons ~300,000 granular events like shots, passes, possessions, and coordinates) into an intelligent, conversational knowledge base.

-Users—coaches, scouts, analysts, or fans—can ask natural-language questions (e.g., "Analyze the Habs' power play efficiency against Toronto's top penalty kill in overtime situations" or "What's the impact of pairing Hutson with Savard on zone exits?") and receive dynamic, data-grounded responses: aggregated stats (e.g., xG differentials), visualizations (e.g., shot heatmaps on a rink), trend breakdowns, and even prescriptive recommendations (e.g., "Target east-slot rushes—boosts scoring by 18%").
+Coaches, players, scouts, analysts, and other authorized personnel can ask natural-language questions (e.g., "Analyze the Habs' power play efficiency against Toronto's top penalty kill in overtime situations" or "What's the impact of pairing Hutson with Guhle on zone exits?") and receive dynamic, data-grounded responses: aggregated stats (e.g., xG differentials), visualizations (e.g., shot heatmaps on a rink), trend breakdowns, and even prescriptive recommendations (e.g., "Target east-slot rushes—boosts scoring by 18%").

 ## Key Differentiators